 Finally, take that one induction that almost no-one will recognize as hypnosis, and practice it a lot.
 Become exquisite at it.
 Practice it on people who do not resist first, so that you can learn the basic patterns and flow of it, then move on to the more difficult ones.

 As hypnotists, each of us has different ways of doing things.
-As I mentioned, when I use an induction, I tend to go for something around non-awareness.
-What’s your favorite induction to use on the non-believers?
+When I use an induction, I tend to go for something around non-awareness because it is essentially impossible for non-hypnotists to spot.